Data Analytics & AI9 minute read

 10 Years of Experience

-Chas is the Artificial Intelligence and Data Analytics Practice Lead at Toptal.
-Before joining Toptal, he spent much of his career in management consulting at Bain & Company, helping Fortune 500 companies, private equity firms, and SMBs across industries get the most out of their data.
+Chas is an artificial intelligence and data analytics leader with experience at Bain & Company and Toptal.
+He has spent most of his career helping Fortune 500 companies, private equity firms, and SMBs across industries get the most out of their data.
 Chas holds a bachelor’s degree in economics from Stetson University and a master’s degree in analytics from North Carolina State University.

 PREVIOUSLY AT